debian-pi/raspbian-ua-netinst/README.md

     domainname=
     rootpw=raspbian
-    rootssh= # public SSH key for root; SSH password login will be disabled for root if set cdebootstrap_cmdline=
+    rootssh= # public SSH key for root; SSH password login will be disabled for root if set create_user= # the username of the system user to create userpw= # password to use for created user userssh= # public SSH key for created user user_is_admin= # set to true/yes to install sudo and make the user a sudo user cdebootstrap_cmdline=
     bootsize=+50M # /boot partition size as given to fdisk rootsize=     # / partition size in megabytes, leave empty to use all free space